Star of Hope has the staff and tools to make a change in the life of a child. But without you, the donor, it couldn't happen. Thank you!

 Four new Roma Resource Centers in Romania were opened.
 The vulnerable group has made enormous progress shortly since the "Helhjärtat for Romerne" project started a couple of years ago.

 In 2016, worldwide administration and collection costs amounted to 16.7%.
 Of these, 8.2% of the administrative expenses are clean.
-Other 8.5% are collection costs, ie investments made to recruit more donors and collect as much money as possible for the purpose.
+The other 8.5% are collection costs, ie investments made to recruit more donors and collect as much money as possible for the purpose.

 An important part of the administrative work is to ensure that the gifts we have been given responsibility for are used right and long-term quality assurance of the work for the best interests of the children.